SACHSTech/Fabroa-ICS4U-NotesExamples/src/oop/lesson2_Encapsulation/lesson2_Encapsulation.md

 you’ll notice that we’ve created a number of “get” and a number “set” type functions, accessor and mutators, these methods comprise the interface of the object.
 ![interface](interface.png)

+## How Do We Encapsulate?

+### Getter and Setter Methods
+Getter and Setter methods are methods that let you get and set the values of an object's attributes.
+#### Getter Methods
+A getter methods lets you get access to some attributes of an object, also known as **accessor** methods standard to have a prefix `get` in the function name i.e `getSize()`

+#### Setter Methods
+* Lets you set values of attributes of an object, also known and **modifier** methods
+* standard to have a prefix `set` in the function name i.e `setSize()`
+* no return value in a setter method (void)

+## Private Methods and Variables
+By default, all methods and instance variables we define for a class are accessible to classes within the same package(except subclasses), meaning they can be called by any instance of an object.
+Sometimes, we want to restrict usage of some methods and attributes from being used outside of a class.
+Defining an instance variable as `private` will limit visibility to within the class.